 4) Improving Flood Mapping using LiDAR.
 To accurately determine whether properties are located in special flood hazard areas where flood insurance is required for a federally-related mortgage, FEMA must survey the first floor of structures relative to the Base Flood Elevation.
 Today, the burden is on the property owner to buy the first floor survey which costs anywhere from a few hundred to thousands of dollars and prove the structure is out, or else buy flood insurance.
 The state of North Carolina, on the other hand, has taken over FEMA's flood maps for the state and moved away from survey-based mapping.
-Instead, North Carolina uses LiDAR from airplanes to pinpoint the first floor elevations statewide at a fraction of the cost (\$15-\$25 per property) of alternative methods.
+Instead, North Carolina uses LIDAR (like radar but with laser pulses from airplanes) to pinpoint the first floor elevations statewide at a fraction of the cost of alternative methods (approx. \$15-\$25 per property).
 FEMA may spend part of its mapping budget on LiDAR but the budget is severely limited.

-Based on the information NAR has gathered so far, using LiDAR to map the nation would take a modest investment by Congress (less than \$750 million total) to produce benefits that are 4-5 times the cost. ^{11,12} If cost becomes an issue, one approach that Congress could consider would be to target a handful of states with the most subsidized NFIP policies and expand the effort as the funds are available.
+Based on the information NAR has gathered so far, using LiDAR to map the nation would take a modest investment by Congress (less than \$750 million) to produce benefits that are 4-5 times the cost. ^{11,12} If cost becomes an issue, one approach that Congress could consider would be to target a handful of states with the most subsidized NFIP policies and expand the effort as funds are available.
 NAR would like to work with the Committee and Congress to better estimate the costs of a North Carolina style program for mapping the entire country.
-Based on
+Based on our current research, it appears that money currently within the system could be put to better use by focusing on advanced technologies.
+NAR believes that with LiDAR data, FEMA could produce more accurate maps, minimize the number of property owners filing expensive appeals, and determine the scope of the pre-FIRM affordability issues in order to "right size" its mitigation framework.